 “We got our best return for the hardest of our labor when water came out from the tap.
 I touched it; it was so pure!” the happiness was visible on Kuni’s face.

-Water, priceless water, was flowing near their homes for drinking and into their backyards for irrigation.
+Water, priceless water, was flowing near their homes for drinking and into their backyards.

 The tedious march of women with large pots on their heads has finally stopped at Kalikaprasad.
 Kuni and I walk up to the Gameya Jharna one evening.